 Qualifying alternative credit

-Some lenders may require creditors to list each payment, the date received and the signature of the creditors/representative.
+Some manual underwriting mortgage lenders may require creditors to list each payment, the date received and the signature of the creditors/representative.
 The Federal Housing Administration ((FHA) requires borrower to submit a 24-month history of “Tier 1” payments.
 Tier 1 payments consist of rent or lease payments made to your landlord.